getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

+## Related Datasets [/v1]

+_(introduced: version 2022.3)_

+Datasets are created and updated through Forms.
+Dataset-related Forms follow [the entities sub-spec](https://getodk.github.io/xforms-spec/entities) of the ODK XForms specification that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
+Submissions from such a Form can create Entities within the Dataset defined in the Form.

+Currently, Datasets and Dataset Properties are purely additive.
+Multiple Forms can add Properties to the same Dataset and multiple Forms can create Entities in the same Dataset.
+Not all Properties of a Dataset have to be included in a Form for that Dataset.
+For example, one Form publishing to a Dataset called `trees` could add `location` and `species`, while another could add `species` and `circumference`.
+The Properties of the Dataset would be the union of Properties from all Forms for that Dataset (`location`, `species`, `circumference`).
+Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a `inForm` flag for each property which is true only if the Form affects that Property.

+The following endpoints return the Dataset(s) that Submissions of that Form will populate.
+They also return all of the Entity Properties for each Dataset and indicate which ones are mapped to Fields in the specified Form.

+### Published Form Related Datasets [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]

+This endpoint lists the name and Properties of a Dataset that are affected by a Form.
+The list of Properties includes all published Properties on that Dataset, but each property has the `inForm` flag to note whether or not it will be filled in by that form.

++ Response 200 (application/json)
+    This is the standard response

+    + Attributes (array[Dataset Diff])

+### Draft Form Dataset Diff [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/dataset-diff]

+This endpoint reflects the change to a Dataset that will go into effect once the form is Published.
+Like the endpoint above, it lists the Dataset name and Properties, but it also includes the `isNew` flag on both the Dataset, and on each individual property.
+This flag is true only if the Dataset/Property is new and is going to be created by publishing the Draft Form.

++ Response 200 (application/json)
+    This is the standard response

+    + Attributes (array[Draft Dataset Diff])

 # Group Submissions

 `Submission`s are filled-out forms (also called `Instance`s in some other ODK documentation).
 Each is associated with a particular Form (and in many cases with a particular _version_ of a Form), and is also created out of a standard XML format based on the Form itself.
 Submissions can be sent with many accompanying multimedia attachments, such as photos taken in the course of the survey.
 Once created, the Submissions themselves as well as their attachments can be retrieved through this API.